evmcnb/quartz/content/snippets/Urinary Incontinence.md

 * Bladder retraining - gradually increasing time between going to the toilet for at least 6 weeks
 * Anticholinergic medication - oxybutynin, tolterodine and solifenacin
 * Mirabegron alternative to anticholinergic medications.
-Contraindicated in uncontrolled hypertension
+Contraindicated in uncontrolled [[Essential hypertension]]
 * **Invasive options** for those who have failed to respond to medical management:
   + Botulinum toxin - injection into the bladder wall
   + Percutaneous sacral nerve stimulation